Populism, migration & climate inaction

 (What the Rise of Right-Wing Populism in Europe Means for Climate Science Denial: DeSmog UK: March 2019)

-Reduced climate action will extend the period of high greenhouse gases and close the feedback loop by increasing global temperatures.
+Reduced climate action will extend the period of high greenhouse gas levels and so increase global temperatures.